- Teaching Remotely

 regular business hours.

-The Cashier’s Office will continue to assist students remotely by email and phone on Monday to Friday,
+The Cashier’s Office will continue to assist students remotely by email and phone as well as limited services

 The CDC is open with modified procedures, including: